lixinyue-luna/powerwatch/README.md

 This work is made possible and supported by [Google](https://www.google.com).

+All code and data for this project are published under a [Creative Commons-Attribution 3.0 United States (CC BY 3.0 US) license](https://creativecommons.org/licenses/by/3.0/us/).

 ## Database description

 The PowerWatch database is built in several steps.